israelperez/h-card-builder/README.md

 - compass
 - uglify

-index.html uses production version (with maps) of files in
+index.html uses production minified and compressed version of files (with maps) in

 	/css/site.css
 	/js/scripts.min.js

-master files are in
+original master files are in

 	/sass
 	/scripts